Many factors can cause a person to wake up with a racing heart, including stress, sleep deprivation, sleep apnea, and changes in blood sugar levels.

 - herbal remedies, such as Ginkgo biloba

-Anyone taking medications should first speak with a doctor about possible side effects that may affect the heart.
+Anyone taking medications should speak with a doctor about possible side effects affecting the heart.

-A person should seek help for any change in heart rhythm or heart rate because it can be a sign of an underlying problem.
+A person should seek help for any change in heart rhythm or heart rate as it can signal an underlying issue.

-A doctor may carry out tests and order a Holter monitor.
+A doctor may perform tests and order a Holter monitor.
 This records heart activity.
-It can monitor heart rhythms and may help with diagnosis.
+It can monitor heart rhythms and help with diagnosis.

 A person needs urgent medical attention if they have a history of heart disease or signs of a heart attack, such as chest pain.

-Here are some questions people often ask about heart palpitations at night.
+Below are answers to some common questions about heart palpitations at night.

 I cannot sleep because of palpitations.
 What should I do?

-Anyone who often notices changes in heart rhythm should seek medical advice as they may be a sign of an underlying health problem.
-If palpitations are due to stress, breathing exercises or meditation may help manage them.
-If a person is taking medication for a heart condition and has palpitations, they should contact a doctor.
+Anyone who often notices changes in heart rhythm should seek medical advice as they may indicate an underlying health issue.
+If palpitations are due to stress, breathing exercises or meditation may help.
+If a person takes medication for a heart condition and has palpitations, they should contact a doctor.
 The medication may need a review.

 Why do I get palpitations at night?

-This can happen if a person has a heart condition, such as atrial fibrillation.
-Other possible causes of arrhythmia or a rapid heart rate include sleep apnea, narcolepsy, a lack of sleep, alcohol use, stress, changes in blood sugar, hormonal fluctuations, and so on.
+This can happen if a person has a heart condition, such as AFib.
+Other possible causes of arrhythmia or a rapid heart rate include:

 Waking up with a racing heart is not necessarily a cause for concern, but it is best to seek medical advice.